Recipes

 COLLARD GREENS

-CORN (August – September) – We grow a variety of corn called Ambrosia.
-It is so fresh it tastes delicious raw!
-But of course, we can’t resist cooking the sweet corn too.
+CORN (August – September) – Fresh harvested sweet corn is so delicious raw!
+But of course, we can’t resist cooking the sweet corn too. 🙂

 CUCUMBERS (July – September)